Sarah heads the firm’s South Island Planning and Environment team. She is recognised as a leading environmental and resource management lawyer.

 Planning processes

-Acting for Queenstown Lakes District Council for over ten years through Council hearings on its proposed plan, and then on an extensive number of Environment and High Court appeals, across a wide breadth of topics.
+Acting for Queenstown Lakes District Council for over 12 years through Council hearings on its proposed plan, and then on an extensive number of Environment and High Court appeals, across a wide breadth of topics.

 Acting for Christchurch City Council on fast-tracked and bespoke plan review and hearing process, and in subsequent High Court and Court of Appeal litigation.